-Figure 23 and 24 on the following pages illustrate and compares the success of four ways to predict peak cooling demand in residential applications.
+Figure 23 and 25 on the following pages illustrate the ability of four methods to predict peak cooling demand in residential applications.

-- a) rated SEER, from manufacturer's test at 82°F, - b) rated EER (from manufacturer's test at 95°F), - c) climate zone corrected SEER (using empirical tabular SEER multipliers developed in this research), and - d) climate zone corrected EER (using empirical tabular EER multipliers developed in this research)
+- a) rated SEER, from manufacturer's test at 82°F and unit cycling test, - b) rated EER, from manufacturer's test at 95°F, - c) climate zone corrected SEER for single-speed unit data (using empirical tabular SEER multipliers developed in this research provided in Table 3), and - d) climate zone corrected SEER for two-speed unit data (using empirical tabular SEER multipliers developed in this research provided in Table 4).